This is some text inside of a div block.

 Tracking Your Child's Progress

 Monitoring your toddler's development creates a comprehensive picture for healthcare providers.
 Document milestones using smartphone apps or printed checklists from reputable sources.
-The American Academy of Pediatrics recommends formal developmental screening at 18 months during well-child visits.
+Formal developmental screening is recommended at 18 months during well-child visits.

 Trust your instincts — you know your child best.
 Request a developmental screening if concerns arise between scheduled visits.
 Early identification and support maximize your toddler's potential for reaching future milestones successfully.